 - Performance and Collaborative Piano applicants must audition for or submit a DVD of a recorded performance to the appropriate graduate faculty.

-- Music Education applicants should have an undergraduate degree in music education, and are expected to have prior teaching experience and submit a DVD of a recent classroom teaching experience.
+- Music Education applicants should have an undergraduate degree in music education, and are expected to have teaching experience.
+A video of recent classroom teaching experience will be requested.

 - Music History and Music Theory applicants should submit a paper representative of their work as well as scores for the Graduate Record Exam.

 - Composition applicants are required to submit three of their compositions.

 - Instrumental Conducting applicants will be required to submit a video recording of the applicant conducting two contrasting pieces.
 Performance footage is preferred, but rehearsal footage will be accepted.
 For select applicants, the Director of Bands will make a recommendation for on-campus audition for the applicant to rehearse and conduct the Wind Ensemble, Arkansas' premiere wind band, for approximately 15 minutes.

 Requirements for the Master of Music Degree

 In addition to the general requirements of the Graduate School the following must be met:

-- All candidates pursuing the degree of Master of Music with concentrations in, Collaborative Piano, Composition, Conducting, Music History, Music Theory, and Performance are required to take a diagnostic exam for aural and written theory and history prior to the beginning of their first semester of study.
+- All candidates pursuing the Master of Music are required to take a diagnostic exam (entrance exam) for aural and written music theory and music history prior to the beginning of their first semester of study.
 These exams are scheduled the week before classes begin in the fall semester.
 Any student diagnosed with deficiencies will be required to register for remedial courses.